-At 278m (912ft) the “Olympus of Leicestershire” is 88 feet short of a mountain but is still the highest point in The National Forest and Leicestershire.
+At 278m (912ft) the “Olympus of Leicestershire” is officially 1088 feet short of a mountain but is still a prominent peak and the highest point in The National Forest and Leicestershire.
 On a clear day you can see the Sugar Loaf in South Wales, the Malvern and Shropshire Hills, summits in North Wales and Derbyshire and Lincoln Cathedral.

 The hill has two very distinct faces – one half preserved as a Site of Special Scientific Interest (SSSI), the other forming Bardon Hill Quarry.

 This small area of rock and surrounding meadow is actually part of the rim of an ancient volcano and a regionally important geological site due to its rock outcrops of Markfieldite.

 Long before William the Conqueror fought his way across England, “Billa” was a popular name in Old English.
 It has been suggested that Barra could be a corruption of barrow, meaning burial ground, which would link the location with the stories of a Saxon battle on the adjacent land and burial of the dead on the hill.
 However, the quarrying that occurred on the hill up until the 1950s would have destroyed any physical evidence.
 During the 1990s, Hinckley & Bosworth Borough Council purchased the site.
 About 10,000 trees, mostly local English oak and silver birch, have been planted on the flatter areas around the hill.